 Terry Aarons was Premium and Promotional Merchandise Director for the Triang Group at the time, and told me it was actually Jack Rosenthal who set up the Rovex Wholesale Department which distributed Spacex toys.
 Rosenthal was based at the main Triang works in Merton, London SW19, while the toys were warehoused and distributed from the main Rovex works in Margate, Kent (see under Places linked at left).
 As is related in detail in Story So Far (linked at left), Spacex was an unqualified success, not least in terms of export.
 The range was extended, and more was being planned when in 1971 Lines Bros sadly ran out of cash and had to call in the receivers...

-Tragically, Jack Rosenthal suffered a heart attack (21) while in Hong Kong in the mid-1970s.
-He had to give up these travels, and had to hand over some of his responsibilities to Terry Aarons, who became joint-Managing Director.
+Tragically, Jack Rosenthal suffered a heart attack while in Hong Kong in late 1972.
+It wasn't a severe attack, but while recuperating at home he was told about a fire completely destroying the Peckham premises in early 1973.
+That news provoked a second, massive heart attack which came very close to killing him.
+He did manage to pull through and regain some of his health, but had to give up his travels, and hand over some of his responsibilities to Terry Aarons, who became joint-Managing Director.
 Rosenthal still ran the business in general and took care of finances, but all matters relating to product were now under Aarons' wings.

 Unfortunately, Jack Rosenthal's health deteriorated still further in the early 80s, "cash flow problems caused by our fast growth putting enormous strains on him," so he couldn't work full time anymore.
 In 1983, the cash flow situation ultimately spelled the end for Alltrades.
-Terry Aarons continued a successful sales career with other toy companies, but Jack Rosenthal sadly was declared personally bankrupt (22), which also resulted in him moving from his house in Woodside Park to a flat in nearby Christchurch Avenue, Finchley, London N12.
-He was finally discharged as a bankrupt six years later, and that's the last I've found about him.
+Terry Aarons continued a successful sales career with other toy companies, but Jack Rosenthal sadly was declared personally bankrupt (25), which also resulted in him losing his house in Woodside Park and having to move to a flat in nearby Christchurch Avenue, Finchley, London N12.
+He was finally discharged as a bankrupt six years later.

 A good man